Week 1: Pain, Foam Rolling & Isometrics

 If doing these at home, we have received feedback that the grocery bag method can be tricky to get set up and comfortable to do.
 With this in mind we now recommend purchasing a set of adjustable ankle weights as they are more comfortable and can be easily calibrated to get exactly the right weight.
 These adjustable ankle weights are our favourite for this.

-At home option
+At home option for isometrics

 While the leg extension machine is the easiest way to do knee isometrics, doing them at home with ankle weights (or anything appropriately weighted) can still work great.